TCO Electric Buses

 This research compared the TCO in two situations.
 The first one is the deployment of 100% diesel bus fleet.
 The second situation is replacing a part of the diesel fleet with electric buses.
 The result shows that replacing a part of the diesel fleet with electric buses delivers lower TCO.
 It is due to reduction in the fuel cost, maintenance cost and external environmental cost.
 Another conclusion of this research is that the above-mentioned disadvantages will disappear in the course of time.
 As the battery technology is continuously developing, batteries are expected to become lighter and cheaper.
 As a result, electric buses will be more interesting and more produced.
 This would lead to a lower purchase cost.

-It demands a mind shift of many parties, especially PT authorities and operators to embrace these opportunities and to strengthen their determination to preserve the environment.
+It requires a mind shift of many parties, especially public transport authorities and operators to embrace these opportunities and to strengthen their determination to preserve the environment.